October (Whitacre): Harmonic material

-The piece begins in D♭ major d-flat major with a single held note in the 1st clarinets and gentle wind chimes underneath.
+The piece begins in D♭ major with a single held note in the 1st clarinets and gentle wind chimes underneath.
 The remaining clarinets join the chimes to support the oboe melody.
 Proceeding to the first theme, the texture becomes thicker, and the bass clarinet, bassoons, euphoniums and tubas now play the accompaniment.
 In theme two, the whole brass section accompanies the melody of the upper woodwinds.
-In the transition to theme three, the bassoons play a harmony that sets up a modulation to A♭ major a major.
+In the transition to theme three, the bassoons play a harmony that sets up a modulation to A♭ major.
 In this new key and new theme, the accompaniment returns to the clarinets, which play trills.
 The effect depends not so much on the notes as on the contrast between the sonority of the trills and the euphonium solo.
-The music modulates to B♭ major b-flat major, and the bassoons, euphoniums and tubas play harmonic ostinatos.
-All of the brass play the harmony during the fourth theme, now in G Major g major.
+The music modulates to B♭ major, and the bassoons, euphoniums and tubas play harmonic ostinatos.
+All of the brass play the harmony during the fourth theme, now in G major.
 In the coda, all the woodwinds play trills above the melodic brass.
-The piece concludes with the brass quietly playing a final G major chord g major.
+The piece concludes with the brass quietly playing a final G major chord.